 The measurable outcome of the Financial Empowerment Partnership of South Santa Barbara County is to:

-The Partnership has four major projects for the next three years:
+The Partnership has seven major projects for the next three years:

 - Establish and Maintain Emergency Savings Account (ESA): clients start an ESA and contribute some amount of money each payday with an initial goal of $1,000.

 - Financial Literacy Education: clients attend and graduate from bilingual, IRS-approved community financial literacy programs.

 - Reduce Debt: clients learn and practice ways to reduce debt.

 - Increase Your ESA: encourage clients to increase their investment to an amount equal to three to six months of living expenses.

 - Retirement Savings: open, fund, and maintain an IRA with 5-15% of income every payday.

 - VITA (Volunteer Income Tax Assistance): maximize credits and deductions, eliminate tax preparation costs by using VITA and Senior Tax Assistance.

 - College and Career Savings Plans: create, fund, and maintain a college and/or career tax-deferred 529 or Coverdell account for you, a spouse, children, or grandchildren for community college, technical/vocational schools, four-year colleges, or other qualified providers.